roadrunner-server/roadrunner-docs/usage/php-workers.md

 ```

 ## Troubleshooting
-In some cases RR would not be able to handle errors produced by PHP worker (PHP is missing, script is dead and etc).
+In some cases, RR would not be able to handle errors produced by PHP worker (PHP is missing, the script is dead and etc).

 ```
 rr serve -v -d